-St. Mark’s Basilica) is the Cathedral of Venice, located in the beautiful St. Mark’s Square, in the sestiere of San Marco.
-SHORT HISTORY A first church dedicated to San Marco was built in 828 by Doge Giustiniano Partecipazio next to the Doge’s Palace, to house the relics of the Saint stolen, according to tradition, from Alexandria, Egypt, by two Venetian merchants.
-This church replaced the previous Palatine chapel dedicated to the Byzantine Saint Theodore, built in correspondence with the current Piazzetta dei Leoncini, north of the current Basilica of San Marco.
+Basilica of San Marco (Saint Mark’s Basilica) is the Cathedral of Venice, located in the beautiful Piazza San Marco, in the sestiere (district) of San Marco.
+SHORT HISTORY A first church dedicated to Saint Mark was built in 828 by Doge Giustiniano Partecipazio next to the Doge’s Palace, to house the relics of the Saint stolen, according to tradition, from Alexandria, Egypt, by two Venetian merchants.
+This church replaced the previous Palatine chapel dedicated to the Byzantine Saint Theodore, built in correspondence with the current Piazzetta dei Leoncini, north of the current Basilica di San Marco.
 The church, consecrated in 832, was destroyed by fire during the revolt of 976 against Doge Candiano IV, and was rebuilt in 978 by Doge Pietro I Orseolo.
-The current basilica dates back to 1063, and was begun by Doge Domenico Contarini and continued by Domenico Selvo and Vitale Falier.
-The consecration of the basilica took place in 1094.
+The current Basilica dates back to 1063, and was begun by Doge Domenico Contarini and continued by Domenico Selvo and Vitale Falier.
+The consecration of the Basilica took place in 1094.
 The golden mosaic decoration of the interior was completed at the end of the 12th century, while the narthex (atrium) which surrounds the entire western arm of the church was built in the first half of the 13th century.
-Also in the 13th century, the Read more [...]
+Also in the 13th century, Read more [...]

 The Basilica of Saint Anthony of Padua is the most important Catholic church in Padua and one of the largest in the world.
 The church, dedicated to Saint Anthony of Padua, is visited every year by over 6.5 million pilgrims, making it one of the most revered shrines in the Christian world.
 Saint Anthony of Padua was a Portuguese Catholic priest and friar of the Franciscan Order.
 He was born and raised in Lisbon, and died in Padua on June 13, 1231.
 He was one of the most quickly canonized saints in church history.
 SHORT HISTORY In the Middle Ages, this place was located in a peripheral area of the city of Padua.
 Here, there was the small Church of Santa Maria Mater Domini, where Saint Anthony stayed for over a year between 1229 and 1231.
 When Saint Anthony died on June 13, 1231, his body was transfered to this small church and buried there, following his desire.
 Soon, many miraculous phenomena were recorded around his grave and pilgrims began to arrive first from the nearby districts and then from beyond the Alps.
 The canonical process took place in the Cathedral of Spoleto on May 30, 1232, where Pope Read more [...]